abhimanyubhowmik/Thesis/README.md

-# Underwater Autonomous Vehicle Navigation System
+# Uncertainty Aware Mapping and Exploration for Vision-Based Underwater Robots

 ## Overview
-This repository contains a complete system for underwater autonomous vehicle (UAV) navigation using GB Planner with custom Voxblox integration and HoloOcean simulation.
-The system provides uncertainity aware mapping, path planning capabilities with visibility estimation and fog density analysis for underwater environments.
+This repository contains a complete system for Uncertainity Aware Mapping and Planning using GBPlanner with custom Voxblox integration and HoloOcean simulation.
+The system provides uncertainity aware mapping, path planning capabilities with visibility estimation and confidensity density analysis for underwater environments.

 ## Repository Structure
 ```